NordicESMhub/NEGI-Abisko-2019/content/tools/tools.md

 ### <span style="color:red">CDO (Climate Data Operators)</span>

-CDO is a collection of command-line operators to manipulate and analyze climate and numerical weather prediction data and can manipulate CAM model outputs (netCDF).
+CDO is a collection of command-line operators to manipulate and analyze climate and numerical weather prediction data and can manipulate model outputs (netCDF).
 CDO provides more than 350 operators!

 - [CDO (Climate Data operators) Documentation](https://code.zmaw.de/projects/cdo)